Measurement of Downward-going Milli-charged particles beyond GZK cutoff at the Pierre Auger Observatory: Introduction

 A viable multicomponent dark matter (DM) framework posits the coexistence of at least two distinct DM species in the Universe.
 This scenario features:

 1.Non-thermal Superheavy Dark Matter (SHDM) $\phi$: Generated in the early Universe through gravitational particle production mechanisms driven by time-dependent spacetime metrics\cite{KC87,CKR98,CKR99,KT,KCR,CKRT,CCKR,KST,CGIT,FKMY,FKM}, these relics exhibit non-relativistic behavior with masses on the order of ZeV ($m_{\phi}\sim$ ZeV).
-These particles dominate the current DM density in Universe.
+In the model considered here, these particles dominate the current DM density in Universe.

-2.Stable Light MCPs $\chi$: Serving as ultrahigh-energy (UHE) decay products of SHDM via a channel $\phi\to\chi\bar{\chi}$ or $\gamma\chi\bar{\chi}$, these fermions possess masses $m_{\chi}\le$ 1 TeV, forming a subdominant component of the present-day DM budget.
+2.Stable Light MCPs $\chi$: Serving as ultrahigh-energy (UHE) decay products of SHDM via only a channel $\phi\to\chi\bar{\chi}$, these fermions possess masses $m_{\chi}\le$ 1 TeV, forming a subdominant component of the present-day DM budget.

 Despite the extreme longevity of $\phi$ (far exceeding the cosmic age t$_0$ $\sim$ 10$^{17}$s\cite{AMO,EIP}), its gradual decay generates a trace population of relativistic MCPs with energies up to $\displaystyle\frac{m_\phi}{2}$.
 In this scenario, it is assumed that MCPs constitute the predominant component of cosmic primary particles exceeding GZK-cutoff energy that successfully propagate to Earth.
 Consequently, the contamination above GZK-cutoff energy is neglected in this work.
 Meanwhile, we also assume the GZK cutoff originates from UHE low-Z primary nuclei and their secondaries (here Z $\le$ 8) losing energy through CMB photon interactions.